Anti-Microbial Coatings - The Understated Defense Against Spreading Microorganisms

 Microban additives can be used for paints of any color to create an anti-microbial coating.
 One of the key benefits of the painted finish is they are typically any easily wipeable substrate.
 Interior paints have been tested using ASTM D3273 (antifungal) for wooden samples.
 These additives have been lab confirmed to reduce the survival of microorganisms before and after wiping with anti-microbial sprays.

 Vivid can provide an array of options anti-microbial coatings.
 Thermal sprayed Copper alloys have shown to be affective anti-microbial coatings and they are relatively cost-effective for all volumes.
 Thermal Sprayed coatings can be added to higher thicknesses and adhesions strengths.
-Thermal Sprayed anti-bacterial coatings more robust and rugged for all environments.
+Thermal Sprayed anti-bacterial coatings are more robust and rugged for all environments.
 Anti-microbial paints are widely used and shown to be affective, especially for interior environments.
 The cost can be kept reasonable at high volumes and large batch sizes.
 Using paint as an anti-microbial coating you have the advantage of the cosmetic details such as color, gloss and texture.

 University of Southampton.
 "Using copper to prevent the spread of respiratory viruses."
 ScienceDaily.
 ScienceDaily, 10 November 2015.

 Champagne VK, Helfritch DJ.
 A demonstration of the antimicrobial effectiveness of various copper surfaces.
 J Biol Eng.
 2013;7(1):8.
 Published 2013 Mar 27. doi:10.1186/1754-1611-7-8

 Kurtz IS, Schiffman JD.
 Current and Emerging Approaches to Engineer Antibacterial and Antifouling Electrospun Nanofibers.Materials (Basel).
 2018;11(7):1059.
 Published 2018 Jun 22. doi:10.3390/ma11071059